The Extroverted Side of Every Myers-Briggs® Personality Type

 Like the ESFP, you’re also an Extraverted Sensing dominant type.
 You want to touch, taste, and experience all that life has to offer.
 You enjoy sensory immersion and intensity and have an energetic zest for life.
 You’re also a realist – you know how to focus on what’s relevant now rather than fixating on what’s happened in the past or what could happen in the future.
 You’re detail-oriented, practical, and resourceful – easily picking up new hands-on skills.

 You also have a feeling side, even though it might surprise you!
-Your tertiary feeling side helps you to read the room, sense how people are doing emotionally, or even crack the right joke at the right time to diffuse tension.
+Your tertiary feeling side helps you to read the room, sense how people are doing emotionally, or even crack the right joke at the right time to defuse tension.
 There’s also a part of you that craves affirmation or emotional intensity.
 You might amp up the atmosphere by pulling pranks, getting people involved in activity, or intensifying the atmosphere, and getting people excited.

 The ISTP – Extraverted Sensation and Extraverted Feeling